 How to develop and increase empathy?

 1. Walk a mile in someone’s shoes – figuratively

-Now, if you think about the events of the last two weeks, I’m pretty sure that there was at least one person, a colleague, your boss or even a friend – whosoever – that has angered you for any reason.
-If you reflect what happened in this situation, angered emotions might stir up again, but this time try to recall the situation – if possible – as unemotional as possible.
+Now, if you think about the events of the last two weeks, I’m pretty sure that there was at least one person, a colleague, your boss or even a friend that has angered you for any reason.
+If you reflect what happened in this situation, angered emotions might stir up again, but this time, try to recall the situation – if possible – as unemotional as possible.
 You can think about your standpoint, your argumentation and the reasoning behind YOUR behavior for a short while.
 But then, try to step into the shoes of your counterpart – the person that angered you so much.
-This might be difficult to begin with, but give your very best and slip into the role of that person and try to view the whole world from that person’s perspective, just for a couple of minutes.
+This might be difficult to begin with, but give your very best and slip into the role of the other person and try to view the whole situation from that person’s perspective, just for a couple of minutes.
 Attempt to leave your opinion of your counterpart aside for a while, no matter how arrogant, illogical or full of himself that person appears in your opinion.
-While in this state of unbiasedness it will hopefully be possible to identify and understand the reasoning behind your opponent’s behavior, whether you approve of it or not is not so important.
-By understanding the reasons behind your counterpart’s behavior you have mastered an important hurdle on your path towards compassion.
+While in this state of unbiasedness, it will hopefully be possible to identify and understand the reasoning behind your opponent’s behavior, whether you approve of it is not so important.
+By understanding the reasons behind your counterpart’s behavior, you have mastered an important hurdle on your path towards compassion.
 Don’t be discouraged if you do not spot the reasoning immediately – every (sane) person has a reason for what they do, it’s just sometimes really difficult to discover and understand that particular reason.

 Basically, it’s the switch in perspectives David Nichtern is speaking about in his article on the pursuit of happiness: developing empathy for others.
 He not only says that you should ask yourself what the situation looks like to the other person, but also that this kind of “switch in perspective is the basis for developing empathy.”